• Skip to main content

 Rizzoli sees a vision of Frost

 Anyway back to the show.
 Whilst watching this episode I felt like I was watching the actors deal with the real death of Lee Thompson Young especially during the funeral scene.
-I really felt if for them relieving their grief on screen and I tip my hat to them all.
+I really felt it for them reliving their grief on screen and I tip my hat to them all.

 Jane gives a eulogy